-17Macquarrie, op.cit., p.
-15. 18Ibid., p.
+17 Macquarrie, op.cit., p.
+15.

+18 Ibid., p.
 18f.
 Bartsch, op.cit., p.
+16.

-16. 19Bartsch, op.cit., p.
-19. Ibid., p.
-35.
+19Bartsch, op.cit., p.
+19.

-bultmann appears, therefore, to be criticizing one conceptual scheme in terms of another; he is criticizing the Christian Myth, which is integrally bound up with the Hebrew Myth outlined in the preceding chapter, in terms of criteria which are drawn from a mechanistic world view with its notion of inviolable causal law operating in a closed universe of impermeable atoms.
+questionable in execution.
+The first question which arises is that of criteria.
+By what possible standards is one able to say that a given interpretation completely, and adequately and accurately fills out the Christian categories in question?
+To use the more precise, though more technical language of logical analysis, we ask, by what criteria does Bultmann choose to interpret his primitive symbols by drawing upon Heidegger's existentialist analysis of human existence? we would not wish to deny that Bultmann's use of such analysis is highly illuminating to our own existential understanding, in the broad sense indicated above, of the New Testament; it is questionable, however, whether such existential understanding presupposes demythologizing, in the sense that certain narratives and expressions are designated as mythological and then, ipso facto, denied objective reference of any kind.
+It is highly likely that here Bultmann has allowed alien criteria of possibility to influence his hermeneutic.
+21 bultmann appears, therefore, to be criticizing one conceptual scheme in terms of another; he is criticizing the Christian Myth, which is integrally bound up with the Hebrew Myth outlined in the preceding chapter, in terms of criteria which are drawn from a mechanistic world view with its notion of inviolable causal law operating in a closed universe of impermeable atoms.
 But it is a direct consequence of our analysis of the syntactic schema that such external criticism is invalid, simply because the two systems in question appeal to different standards of truth.
 To use the technical terminology again, they interpret their primitive symbols in different ways and begin with different axioms; they have different ontological commitments, and are thus about formally different "worlds".

-Henderson, op.cit., p.
-46. Bartsch, op.cit., p.
+21 Henderson, op.cit., p.
+46.

+22 bartach, op.cit., p.
 4f.

 It is failure to understand the logical status of Myth in a mythical world-view, and an uncritical assumption of criteria of truth which have their primary currency in another world-view which leads Bultmann to the belief that myths are untrue.
-This immediately suffects the question.
-Is demythologizing possible, at all?
+This immediately suggests the question, Is demythologizing possible, at all?
 As usual, everything depends on definition.
 On any definition of the term 'myth'. existential interpretation is possible, in the broad sense.
 But for this one does not need to come to the radically negative ontological conclusions which seem implicit in Bultmann's notion of demythologizing.
-However, if we are speaking of Myth, and our argument in this paper is sound, then demythologizing means not merely existential interpretation, but a complete excision of axioms, as axioms, altogether.
+23 However, if we are speaking of Myth, and our argument in this paper is sound, then demythologizing means not merely existential interpretation, but a complete excision of axioms, as axioms, altogether.
 To ask for a "demythologized" kerygma is to ask for a soteriology with no presuppositions!
 But a language without presuppositions is a logical impossibility.24

-23Macquarrie, op.cit., p.
-19. 24See above, p.
+23 Macquarrie, op.cit., p.
+19.

+24See above, p.
 33, n.
 14.